Why IDP Draft Strategy Matters More Than You Think

 |---|---|---|---|---|

-| LB | Rounds 12-14 | 100% | 75% | 8% |
+| LB | Rounds 12-14 | Elite | High | Low |

-| DL | Rounds 13-15 | 83% | 50% | 33% |
+| DL | Rounds 13-15 | Strong | Moderate | Moderate |

-| DB | Rounds 14-16 | 75% | 50% | 25% |
+| DB | Rounds 14-16 | Good | Moderate | Moderate |

 Reaching for IDP players early is one of the most common draft mistakes, and the data shows exactly why it fails.
 These are the rounds where IDP picks have negative expected value relative to the offensive players still available.

-| Dead Zone | Position | Bust Rate | What You're Missing |
+| Dead Zone | Position | Risk Level | What You're Missing |

 |---|---|---|---|

-| Rounds 8-10 | DB | 35% | WR3/RB3 with top-24 upside |
+| Rounds 8-10 | DB | High | WR3/RB3 with top-24 upside |

-| Rounds 10-12 | DL | 42% | Emerging QBs, late-round RB sleepers |
+| Rounds 10-12 | DL | Very High | Emerging QBs, late-round RB sleepers |

-| Rounds 10-12 | DB | 38% | Breakout TEs, high-floor WRs |
+| Rounds 10-12 | DB | High | Breakout TEs, high-floor WRs |

-The Three Rules of IDP Drafting
+Three rules of IDP drafting

 - Rule 1: Draft for tackles, not highlights.
 Solo tackles and TFL are the most stable IDP stats.
-Interceptions (0.20-0.30 rho) and defensive touchdowns are essentially random.
+Interceptions and defensive touchdowns are essentially random.
 Never draft a DB because "he had 5 INTs last year."

 - Rule 3: Wait for the sweet spot.
-Don't reach.
+Do not reach.
 LB R12-14, DL R13-15, DB R14-16.
 The data shows that late-round IDP picks outperform early-round ones relative to cost.

 For a deeper dive into draft strategy across all positions, check out our complete guide at draftstrategy.io.